Instructor kickstart program

 Follow-up:

-• Improve any problems that you found.
+• Improve any problems with your technical setup (screenshare, audio, etc.) that you found.

 • Final prep with co-instructor.